-We have 7 years experience in Living in an RV and recommended it as a wonderful way of life...it's also a inexpensive way to retire
+We have 12 years and counting,experience in Living in an RV and recommended it as a wonderful way of life...it's also a inexpensive way to retire.

 If living aboard a sailboat is not for you, this is something you should consider...you won't get seasick that's for sure.

 This is also a lifestyle that you can do in your 80s, not so with sailboat cruising, living in an RV is a lot less strenuous...
 And still a lot of fun.

 We did both, but realize it is not for everyone.